Rafael Devers Preview, Player Props: Red Sox vs. Dodgers

 Rafael Devers At The Plate

-- Among the qualifying hitters in MLB, his batting average ranks 46th, his on-base percentage ranks 41st, and he is 14th in the league in slugging.
+- Among the qualifying hitters in baseball, his batting average ranks 43rd, his on-base percentage ranks 38th, and he is 12th in the league in slugging.

-- He has hit a long ball in 25 games this season (20.7%), leaving the park in 5.6% of his plate appearances.

-- In 43.0% of his games this season, Devers has had at least one RBI.
-He's picked up more than one in 18.2% and driven in three or more of his team's runs in nine contests.
+- Devers has picked up an RBI in 42.6% of his games this season, with more than one RBI in 18.0% of his games.
+He has also driven in three or more runs in nine contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.